 Few expert witnesses are more in demand and less in supply than the true credit expert witness.
 The complexities of consumer credit dictate that the witness must have firsthand knowledge not only of the industry, but also the practices of lenders, credit reporting agencies and credit score developers.
 In layman’s terms, he or she must be able to provide commentary not only on the credit report and credit score, but also on any changes in credit reputation, damage caused by negligence, or disingenuous accusations of lender misconduct as well as embellished economic damage reports.

-Credit Damage Assessment – Also called an “Impact Analysis”, this is quantification of the damages to credit scores caused by the inclusion of some piece of credit information.
-This information can be a late payment, a judgment, a balance, a collection, or a loan default.
-This can only be done by someone who has deep knowledge of and access to credit scoring tools, which most credit expert witnesses simply do not have.
-As all of our expert witnesses have spent time at either FICO or one of the credit reporting agencies, we do.
+Also called an “Impact Analysis”, this is quantification of the impact, if any, to credit scores caused by the inclusion of some piece of credit information.
+This information can be a late payment, a public record, a balance, a collection, an inquiry, or a loan default.
+This can only be done by someone who has deep knowledge of FICO’s credit scoring systems, how FICO dilutes Metro 2 credit data to the attribute level, how FICO buffers hard inquiries, and how to backdate credit information.

-Testimony – I’ve testified on the topic of consumer credit in both Federal and state courts.
-I’ve also been deposed dozens of times using a variety of formats (In person, Telephonic, Skype, Video conference).
+I have testified on the topic of consumer credit in both Federal and state courts.
+I’ve provided sworn testimony over 90 times using a variety of formats (In person, Telephonic, Skype, Zoom).

-Discovery – In credit damage cases there’s almost always a need for credit reports (current and past), adverse action letters, FICO scores, and other relevant documents.
-We’ll ensure that you know what to ask for, or why you’re being asked to produce certain items.
+In credit damage cases there’s almost always a need for credit reports (current and past), adverse action letters, FICO scores, and other relevant documents.
+I’ll ensure that you know what to ask for, or why you’re being asked to produce certain items.

-Procedures and Reasonableness – One of the common threads throughout FCRA, FDCPA and credit damage claims is the question of whether someone’s actions (normally a credit bureau, lender, or collection agency) were “reasonable.”
-As our experts have spent actual time working at or with credit bureaus, lenders or collection agencies, we have a unique perspective of industry procedures and have successfully testified as to the reasonableness, or lack thereof, relative to credit reporting, dispute resolution, and collection actions.
+One of the common threads throughout FCRA, FDCPA and credit damage claims is the question of whether someone’s actions (normally a credit bureau, lender, or collection agency) were “reasonable.”
+As I’ve spent actual time working at or with credit bureaus, lenders or collection agencies, I have a unique perspective of industry procedures and have successfully offered opinions as to reasonableness relative to credit reporting and dispute resolution.

-Hand Scoring – This is the process whereby we convert raw credit report data into an estimation of the consumer’s FICO credit scores.
-This is common when we’re working with archived credit reports (from an older point in time) or a credit report purchased or claimed from one of the many retail websites that sell credit reports.
-As with impact analyses, you have to have first hand knowledge of credit scoring models in order to do this, properly.
+Similar to an Impact Analysis, Hand Scoring is the process whereby I convert raw credit report data into an estimation of a consumer’s FICO credit scores.
+This is only necessary when a consumer is unable to (or refuses) to provide information about their credit scores in the discovery process.
+Hand Scoring can be accomplished working with archived credit reports (from an older point in time) or a more contemporary credit report disclosure claimed from one of the many websites that give away credit reports.
+Hand Scoring requires the same credit scoring skill set as the Impact Analysis.